-Stage in the capacity building process Monitoring questions (the questions to help effective monitoring during the lifespan of the work) Evaluation questions (questions to help assess achievement of objectives of the CB work) Potential methods for data gathering Considerations 6.
+Stage Monitoring questions Evaluation questions Potential methods for data gathering Considerations 6.
 Outputs Are we on track with our CB products as indicated in the plan?
 Are the expected numbers of participants/individuals making use of the products?
 Are the 'users' the appropriate people to be involved?
 If not, how can we ensure engagement?
 What are the participants/users saying about their experience of involvement with the products?
 Evaluation at this level is often focused largely on quantitative products but can also comment on the quality of the output and include immediate 'reaction' responses: What products have been delivered?
 What were the numbers and characteristics of the participants/users?
 Was this appropriate to the objectives of the CB work?
 Did they meet the desired quality?
 What levels of participant satisfaction were expressed?
 What did participants report as immediate changes in their understanding, skills etc?
 Review of CB database or documentation of activities and participant details.
 Review of the outputs to assess quality, 'fit for purpose' etc. 'Reaction level' methods e.g. post training/event evaluation forms Care to be taken about the value of the evaluation findings at this level - the 'easy to measure' outputs such as number of assessments carried out, or people trained may be used as a proxy for organisational change without examining in enough detail the effects of the activity on those involved.
 Good documentation is necessary

-7. The short term outcomes (capacity changes)
+The short term outcomes (capacity changes)